How We Protect Your Data

 Security Contact

 If you discover a security vulnerability or have concerns about our security practices, please contact us directly.
-We take every report seriously and respond within 24 hours.
+We take every report seriously and respond per our coordinated disclosure policy.

 [email protected]